lbrensk/UFBI2018.github.io/Laura.md

 ## ClimNA example

-You will need to download the data file called "dasypus_novemcinctus_gbif.csv".
+You will need to download the data file called **dasypus_novemcinctus_gbif.csv**.
 This is a dataset of hummingbird clearwing moth (*Hemaris thysbe*) occurrences that I downloaded directly from GBIF's website and converted into a .csv file.
 We will clean it to prepare it for ClimNA using R. First, set your working directory if you have not already and load the required libraries.
 You will also need to install the R package dismo.

 ```{r}
 setwd("~/Desktop/UFBI workshop example/");